donpark/identicon/README.md

 TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

+### Alternate Versions

+This project exists for archival purpose.
+To see the code running, I recommend [Mavenized version](https://github.com/pauloubuntu/identicon) by [@pauloubuntu](https://github.com/pauloubuntu).